 As we explore the concept of reverse dieting, let’s start with an analogy.

-If you’ve ever owned a car, you know that it’s important to change the oil every few months.
-Even if it seems like your car is running smoothly, without oil changes, it’ll be slower and less efficient.
+If you’ve ever owned a car, you know changing the oil every few months is essential.
+Even if your car seems to run smoothly without oil changes, it’ll be slower and less efficient.
 This is also true for our metabolism [1].

 Your metabolism includes all processes by which your body converts food into energy.
 Your metabolic rate is the rate at which your body burns calories [2].